pauldev20/capacitor-websockets/README.md

 # capacitor-websockets

-WebSockets Client and Server for the Capacitor framework
+Simple WebSockets client and server for the Capacitor framework.
+It's only a really basic implementation with some caveats.
+If you find any bugs or have improvements create an issue or pull request.

 ## Install